Taiko2k/Tauon/docs/guide.md

 In case of mojibake (where displayed characters from Japanese language metadata is garbled), the ideal solution is to re-apply tags in a decent tag editor, preferably using a sane encoding (i.e UTF-8)

 As a temporary solution Tauon Music Box offers a fix mojibake function under TRACK MENU -> META... -> FIX MOJIBAKE

- - 'Fix mojibake auto' should automatically correct the displayed characters in around 90% of cases.
- - 'Fix mojibake manual' to apply manually based on presented suggestions, can be used for rare cases where there are multiple encodings for different fields within the same tag

 Note: These functions will apply changes to all tracks in the folder/album